 Our Family Legacy of Strength and Trauma

-Generations After is a monthly meeting of children, grandchildren, and descendants of Holocaust survivors who wish to learn and share more of their family history and the impact on their own lives.
+Generations After is for children, grandchildren, and descendants of Holocaust survivors who wish to learn and share more of their family history and the impact on their own lives.

 The EVJCC is proud to host the East Valley Generations After Descendants Forum.

 Coffee and Tea provided.